 Social Studies, '16

-Former student-athlete and alumni Jordan Goodrich was welcomed to Castleton with open arms, feeling right at home from the second he stepped foot on campus.
+Former student-athlete and Castleton University alumnus Jordan Goodrich was welcomed to Castleton with open arms, feeling right at home from the second he stepped foot on campus.

 It was the friendly and accepting attitude of not only his teammates but also everyone on the University's campus that drew him in both athletically and academically.